 - Read about philanthropy’s support of Foundation House: Time Will Tell – Showcasing stories of good philanthropy

+Keeping Women Out Of Prison – Why and How?
+The Sydney Community Foundation (SCF), with a coalition of Australian non-profit organisations, is leading a campaign to rethink how the criminal justice system in NSW can better address the distinct situation of women offenders.
 The Reichstein Foundation is supporting SCF’s visiting British prison reform expert Baroness Jean Corston to conduct a series of meetings in Melbourne on how Victoria might engage with these issues at government, philanthropic and community levels.

 - Listen to Baroness Corston on ABC Radio, 15 September 2016: Calls for a ‘Woman-Centred’ Approach

 SCF this week also released a position statement highlighting the unique issues associated with womens’ offending, and what needs to change: scf-position-statement-keeping-women-out-of-prison

 The Influence Fund: Supporting the next wave of advocacy Energetic, bold and challenging change makers in Victoria will benefit from a new round of seed grants from the Reichstein Foundation.
 Funding over $75,000 will help to kickstart 15 projects tackling powerful issues ranging from racism and poverty to taking action on climate change and discrimination.

 - Find out about all the new projects: The Influence Fund